aphp/edsnlp/docs/pipes/qualifiers/index.md

     We show an English example just to explain the issue.
     EDS-NLP remains a **French-language** medical NLP library.

-To curb this issue, EDS-NLP proposes rule-based pipelines that qualify entities to help the user make an informed decision about which patient should be included in a real-world data cohort.
+To curb this issue, EDS-NLP proposes rule-based pipes that qualify entities to help the user make an informed decision about which patient should be included in a real-world data cohort.

-## Where do we get our spans ? {: #edsnlp.pipelines.base.SpanGetterArg }
+## Where do we get our spans ? {: #edsnlp.pipes.base.SpanGetterArg }

 A component get entities from a document by looking up `doc.ents` or `doc.spans[group]`.
 This behavior is set by the `span_getter` argument in components that support it.

-::: edsnlp.pipelines.base.SpanGetterArg
+::: edsnlp.pipes.base.SpanGetterArg
     options:
         heading_level: 2
         show_bases: false